migalmoreno/guix-config/README.md

 ![img](https://files.migalmoreno.com/guix_config_setup.jpg)

 The main goal behind this repository is to hold the configurations of my users, hosts, and remote machines in a single dispatch entry point.
-For the most part, I stick to the [RDE principles](https://github.com/abcdw/rde#principles) to choose my tooling and I try to contribute and maintain related programs.
+For the most part, I stick to the [RDE principles](https://github.com/abcdw/rde#principles) to choose my tooling and I try to contribute to and maintain related programs.

 -   **OS/Package Manager:** GNU Guix
 -   **Window Manager:** dwl-guile